rossta/rossta.github.com/source/blog/2016-04-16-using-webpack-with-middleman.html.md

 By far the biggest change was the [removal of the Sprockets](https://middlemanapp.com/advanced/asset_pipeline/) dependency for the asset pipeline.
 Sprockets was originally a big selling point for me when choosing Middleman years ago.
 As a Rails developer, I had a lot of familiarity with the Sprockets style directives for bundling JavaScript and CSS assets and could use the pipeline to transpile CoffeeScript and SCSS easily.

 Given the "explosion of front-end language and tooling" that has happened over the past few years though, Sprockets has fallen behind in terms of speed and flexibility, among other things.
-With so many tools like [Grunt](http://gruntjs.com/), [Gulp](http://gulpjs.com/), [Webpack](webpack.github.io), [Browserify](http://browserify.org/), [Brunch](http://brunch.io/), [Brocolli](http://broccolijs.com/)--to name a few---frameworks like Middleman can't possibly support custom integrations for everything.
+With so many tools like [Grunt](http://gruntjs.com/), [Gulp](http://gulpjs.com/), [Webpack](webpack.github.io), [Browserify](http://browserify.org/), [Brunch](http://brunch.io/), [Brocolli](http://broccolijs.com/)---to name a few---it would be unfeasible to support custom integrations for everything.
 Instead, Middleman now employs the `external_pipeline` feature which allows "subprocesses" to run alongside the development server or build process.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">I surpise even myself sometimes.
 Middleman v4’s external pipeline feature is amazing.
 Integrated Webpack inside Middleman.
 Dev &amp; build modes</p>&mdash; Thomas Reynolds (@tdreyno) <a href="https://twitter.com/tdreyno/status/580115759768059904">March 23, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>